Envy-Free Division of Land: Knife-functions: existence and continuity

-The following lemma demonstrates how the existence of $S$-continuous functions can be proved. \begin{lemma} Let $S$ be the family of $d$-dimensional cubes.
-For every bounded cake $C$ in $\mathbb{R}^d$, there exists an $S$-continuous knife-function from $\emptyset$ to $C$. \end{lemma} \begin{proof} Since $C$ is bounded, it can be moved and scaled such that it is contained in the unit cube $[0,1]^d$.
-For every $t\in [0,1]$, Let $H(t)$ be the half-space defined by: $x < t$.
-Define: $K_C(t) := H(t) \cap C$.
-Clearly, $K_C(0)=\emptyset$, $K_C(1)=C$ and $K_C$ is (weakly) monotonically increasing.
-Hence, $K_C$ is a knife-function from $\emptyset$ to $C$.
+\end{definition} \begin{lemma} Let $C$ be a bounded $d$-dimensional object in $\mathbb{R}^d$.
+Let $S$ be the family of $d$-dimensional cubes.
+The sweeping-plane function on $C$ is an $S$-continuous increasing knife-function from $\emptyset$ to $C$. \end{lemma} \proof{Proof.} Clearly, $K(0)=\emptyset$, $K(1)=C$ and $K$ is increasing.
+The continuity of $K$ can be proved exactly as in Lemma \ref{lem:growing-ball}.
+It remains to prove that $K$ is $S$-continuous.
+To simplify the proof, we scale and translate $C$ such that it is contained in the unit cube $[0,1]^d$.
+In this case we can take $x_0=0$ and $x_1=1$ so that $H^*(t) \equiv H(t)$.

-The proof that $K_C$ is $S$-continuous is based on the following geometric fact: for every cube $s_{t'}$ contained in the half-space $H(t+\delta)$, there exists a cube $s_t\subseteq s_{t'}$ contained in the half-space $H(t)$, such that the side-length of $s_t$ is smaller than that of $s_{t'}$ by at most $\delta$ (it is smaller by exactly $\delta$ when $s_{t'}$ is adjacent to the rightmost side of $H(t+\delta)$ and parallel to the axes; see Figure \ref{fig:sweeping-plane} for an illustration of the two-dimensional case).
-Suppose $s_{t'}$ is also contained in $C$.
-Since $C$ is contained in the unit cube, the side-length of $s_{t'}$ is at most 1.
-Therefore, the area of $s_t$ is smaller than that of $s_{t'}$ by at most $1-(1-\delta)^d \leq d\cdot \delta$.
+The proof of $S$-continuity is based on the following geometric fact: for every cube $Z_{t'}$ contained in the half-space $H(t+\delta)$, there exists a cube $Z_t\subseteq Z_{t'}$ contained in the half-space $H(t)$, such that the side-length of $Z_t$ is smaller than that of $Z_{t'}$ by at most $\delta$ (it is smaller by exactly $\delta$ when $Z_{t'}$ is adjacent to the rightmost side of $H(t+\delta)$ and parallel to the axes; see Figure \ref{fig:sweeping-plane} for an illustration of the two-dimensional case).
+Suppose $Z_{t'}$ is also contained in $C$.
+Since $C$ is contained in the unit cube, the side-length of $Z_{t'}$ is at most 1.
+Therefore, the volume of $Z_t$ is smaller than that of $Z_{t'}$ by at most $1-(1-\delta)^d \leq d\cdot \delta$.